openactive/booking-libs-sketch/booking-client.md

 - Looks up the Seller to get auth details (errors otherwise)
 - Pass through (background triggers below handle actual work here)

+// N.B Every passthrough runs validation on the input and output models

 ### C1 - pass through
 //TODO: Do we partition the list by system_id?
 Or just infer it from the Seller?
 How do I know which provider a particular opportunity is from?